bucilamihai/Licenta/README.md

 # Licenta

-# [app name] is a cross platform application designed to help users getting in touch with new people, based on their hobbies and personal interest
+## [app name] is a cross platform application designed to help users getting in touch with new people, based on their hobbies and personal interest

-## 🛠️ Working Environment
+## 🛠️ Tech Stack
 - **AI model**
     - Python
 - **Backend**